World Watch Review

 Okay, that’s the last one for today.
-Also featuring a moonphase complication the new Pontos Decentrique Phases de Lune speaks in a completely different design language with a strong German accent.
+Also featuring a moon-phase complication the 2010 Maurice Lacroix Pontos Decentrique Phases de Lune (ref.
+PT6218-TT031-330) speaks a completely different design language with a strong German accent.
+Just like the other models in the Decentrique collection, the watch sports an off-centered main dial moved in the north-west direction.
+Still, what is particularly interesting about this one is the time display interface.

-What is really interesting about this watch is the time display interface.
-As you can see, the Maurice Lacroix Pontos Decentrique Phases de Lune has only one hand that displays minutes.
-Hours, date and moonphase indicators are displayed with three nicely decorated disks.
+As you can see, the Pontos Decentrique Phases de Lune has only one hand that displays minutes.
+Hours, date, and moon-phase indicators are three exquisitely decorated disks.

 I wonder, how much Maurice Lacroix will ask for this piece.